Ability (manhwa): Han Yu-Hwa

 Han Yu-Hwa is the main protagonist of the series.
 After saving Su-Jin Ji from a truck accident and an Another, he is drawn into the world of the supernatural.
 Yu-Hwa has average looks.
 His blonde hair is tied back in a ponytail.
 He wears metal earrings on both ears.
-Irrationally selfless, he throws himself into life or death situations with almost no regard for his own well being, doing what he can to assist someone.
+Irrationally selfless, he throws himself into life or death situations with almost no regard for his own well-being, doing what he can to assist someone.
 Back when he was a kid, his contemporaries threw him out, once they noticed his unusual ability.
 He has stayed away from any sort of company since then.

 Sa-Ryun

 Sa-Ryu is the primary antagonist in the series.
 He saves Han Yu-Hwa from an Another, and helps him develop his abilities.
 Han Yu-Hwa believes this as an act of selflessness, but in reality, Sa-Ryun is only helping him develop his abilities so that he can steal them later on.
 He was a former member of the organization of Atran which is supposed to be an ally of Hon.
 He was given the title 'Hunter' for being an extraordinary assassin of Atran and is somewhere on the top of the Most dangerous list.
 Yet he was deemed a traitor after killing the heir of Atran's ruler because he found out about the whereabouts of the Pandora's box and was about to report it to Atran.
 This would be bad for extremely powerful Anothers like Sa-Ryun, Mase and Jacra.
-Despite not being allies, they don't seem to be attacking each other because of this very same reason.
+Despite not being allies, they do not seem to be attacking each other because of this very same reason.
 Once Atran would get their hands on Pandora's box and open it, the Ruler of Atran would become the ruler of the world which would strip every high level Another of their title because their powers would be useless.
 Sa-Ryun has many abilities he uses and also some hidden ones we don't know about.
 His favorite technique is Sa-Ryun Spheres which are red spheres appearing mid air, attacking his enemy with beams of light.